charadex-team/charadex-v1.0/README.md

 Open [this sheet](https://docs.google.com/spreadsheets/d/1vcUJX7MODFgdtY5BEYkMhAh0u_e7ea9yXQdCjRDhaI8/edit?gid=1485004280#gid=1485004280) and find the `Image Gallery` tab.
 Right click the tab and select `Copy to` then `Existing Spreadsheet`.
 Select your your current Masterlist spreadsheet.

+Note: You'll need to add your own Data Validation to this sheet - you can google that or [follow my very bare bones guide](https://github.com/charadex-team/charadex-v1.0/wiki/Google-Sheet-Tips#creating-new-dropdowns).

 &nbsp;

 ### Step 2